 Now consider what happens when the deletion probability p is larger than 0.5.
 The random codeword X is sent over the channel, yielding a string Y with on average n(1-p) bits.
-For large enough n, Y will have fewer than n/2 bits with high probability, as can be shown using standard Chernoff bounds (see, e.g., [38]).
+For large enough n, Y will have fewer than n/2 bits with high probability.
 Consider any other codeword W, which was chosen uniformly at random independently from X and Y, and consider how the greedy algorithm above behaves when checking if Y is a subsequence of W. For each bit of Y to be matched, on average we will need two bits of W to match it; specifically, the number of bits of W needed to match a bit of Y is geometrically distributed with mean two.
-It follows again via Chernoff bounds that with high probability only about 2n(1-p) < n bits of W are needed by the greedy algorithm to confirm that Y is a subsequence of W. That is, each other codeword has Y as a subsequence with high probability when p > 0.5, and this basic Shannon argument gives no useful lower bound on the channel capacity.
+It follows that with high probability only about 2n(1-p) < n bits of W are needed by the greedy algorithm to confirm that Y is a subsequence of W. That is, each other codeword has Y as a subsequence with high probability when p > 0.5, and this basic Shannon argument gives no useful lower bound on the channel capacity.